-Joaquín Rodríguez has a Ph.D. by the Autonomous University of Barcelona; he has a master in International Relations with a specialization in Peace and Security Studies by the IBEI (Barcelona’s Institute of International Relations) and a postgraduate degree in Project’s Management by the center of high academic studies of the Organization of Ibero-American States.
+Joaquín Rodríguez has a Ph.D. from the Autonomous University of Barcelona.
+He has a Master’s Degree in International Relations with a specialization in Peace and Security Studies by the IBEI (Barcelona’s Institute of International Relations) and a postgraduate degree in Project’s Management by the center of high academic studies of the Organization of Ibero-American States.
 He works as a researcher at the Research Center of Risk Governance and he was also working as researcher at the Deutsch-Französisches Institut.

 Among his publications, the following are of particular significance: Migration und Integration in Europa (Migration and integration in Europe) and Europa, La encrucijada de la civilización capitalista (The crossroads of capitalist civilization)